 I’d love to know if you make this (or any) recipe!
 Tag @clean_and_delicious on Instagram and be sure to subscribe to our mailing list to receive more healthy, delicious recipes straight to your inbox.

-3-Ingredient Banana Oatmeal Cookies
+3-Ingredient Banana Oatmeal Cookies (with chocolate chips!)

 - 2 medium bananas